MP Estate Planning UK

 Reducing Inheritance Tax

-In conclusion, trusts offer a range of financial advantages that can significantly benefit UK families.
-From tax benefits and asset protection to reducing inheritance tax liabilities, trusts provide a flexible and effective solution for managing and protecting family wealth.
+Trusts offer a range of financial advantages that can make a real difference for UK families.
+From tax-efficient planning and asset protection to reducing inheritance tax liabilities, trusts provide a flexible and effective arrangement for managing and protecting family wealth.
+Not losing the family money provides the greatest peace of mind above all else.

 Types of Trusts Available in the UK

-The UK legal system offers a range of trusts, each designed to address different family and financial situations.
+The UK legal system provides a range of trust types, each designed to address different family and financial situations.
 Understanding the various types of trusts is crucial for selecting the one that best suits your needs.
+In English and Welsh law, trusts are primarily classified by when they take effect (lifetime trust vs will trust) and how they operate (discretionary, bare, or interest in possession).

 Discretionary Trusts